manticoresoftware/manticoresearch/src/auth/spec.md

   ```

 If the `system.auth*` tables (RT Mode) or the authentication file (Plain Mode) do not exist, Manticore should create them.
 If they already exist, Manticore should validate them during startup.
 If validation fails, Manticore should not start.

 ---

-### DUMP AUTH SQL command

-`DUMP AUTH` is an SQL statement designed to facilitate migration from RT mode (tables) to plain mode (JSON).
-It extracts the contents of the `system.auth_users` and `system.auth_permissions` tables into a JSON format compatible with plain mode.

-- The command outputs the data directly as a JSON object, allowing administrators to redirect the output to a file for use as the plain mode `auth` file.

----